-If you've ever tried to free-hand topstitch a zipper placket without following a marked guide, you'll quickly find that this is easier said then done, even as a more seasoned dressmaker.
-As with most things in dressmaking, hand basting once again comes to the rescue.
+If you've ever tried to free-hand topstitch a zipper placket without following a marked guide, you'll quickly find that this is easier said than done (even as a more seasoned dressmaker).
+As with most things in dressmaking, hand basting, once again, comes to the rescue.

 When stitching the zipper placket, start your topstitch at the bottom of the zipper application, then pivot and stitch upwards to complete the zipper placket.

-While the hand basted line serves as an exact stitching guide, you should avoid stitching directly on the hand basting as this will make it quite difficult to remove once the zipper application is complete.
-Instead, you should stitch right next to the hand basting (at a threads width if possible) so you can easily remove using a seam ripper when no longer needed.
+While the hand basted line serves as an exact stitching guide, you should avoid stitching directly on it as this will make it quite difficult to remove once the topstitching is complete.
+Instead, stitch right next to the hand basting (at a threads width distance if possible) so you can easily remove it using a seam ripper when no longer needed.

-When sewing a centered zipper which features two equally positioned topstitched plackets, you should apply the hand basting on both sides of the seamline.
-Each side is then stitched separately starting at the bottom zipper opening (directly on the seamline) then pivoting upwards to complete each topstitch.
+When sewing a centered zipper, which features two equally positioned topstitched plackets, apply the hand basting on both sides of the seamline.
+Each side is then stitched separately starting at the bottom zipper opening (directly on the seamline) and pivoting upwards to complete each topstitch.

-You can use hand basting to mark a zipper placket regardless of whether the zipper's placket is topstitched or hand stitched with a prickstitch or blind stitched.
+You can use hand basting to mark a zipper placket regardless of whether the zipper's placket is machine topstitched or hand stitched using a prickstitch or blindstitch.

-When applying a prickstitch by hand, the hand basting once again serves as a stitching guide so you can apply the individual stitches evenly and at an equal distance from the zipper closure.
-Additionally, the hand basting keeps all garmenta nd zipper tape layers perfectly flat for a smoother stitch application.
+When applying a prickstitch by hand, the hand basting serves as a stitching guide allowing you to apply the individual stitches evenly and at an equal distance from the zipper closure.
+Additionally, the hand basting keeps the garment and zipper tape layers perfectly flat for a smoother stitch application.

-Once the hand basting is removed, the prick stitching left behind should perfectly imitate the even and precise alignment provided by the hand basting.
+Once the hand basting is removed, the prickstitch left behind should feature an even and precise alignment as provided by the hand basting.